Tag-based regulation of modules in genetic programming improves context-dependent problem solving: Conclusion

 We demonstrated that tag-based genetic regulation allows GP systems to evolve programs with more dynamic plasticity.
 These evolved programs are better able to solve context-dependent problems where the appropriate software modules to execute in response to a particular input changes over time.
 Genetic regulation broadens the applicability of SignalGP, both as a representation for problem-solving and as a type of digital organism for studying evolutionary dynamics \citep{Lalejini_Moreno_Ofria_DISHTINY_2020}.
 Further, this work illustrates an approach for easily incorporating tag-based models of gene regulation into existing GP systems.

 Our results also reveal that tag-based regulation is not necessarily beneficial across all problem domains.
-We observed that the addition of tag-based regulation can impede adaptive evolution on problems where responses to inputs are not context-dependent (\textit{e.g.}, the changing-signal task and postfix version of the Boolean-logic calculator problem).
-A more thorough examination of what types of problems are most harmed by tag-based regulation---and how to mitigate that harm---would be potentially fruitful.
+We observed that the addition of tag-based regulation can impede adaptive evolution on problems where responses to inputs are not context-dependent (\textit{e.g.}, the independent-signal task and postfix version of the Boolean-logic calculator problem).
+A more thorough examination of what types of context-free problems are most sensitive to tag-based regulation---and how to mitigate any harm---would be potentially fruitful.

 Across all problems used in this work, the tag representation and matching scheme that we used was clearly sufficient for success.
 However, existing tag systems are limited in their capacity to scale up to substantially larger gene regulatory networks.
 As these networks grow, the specificity required for references to differentiate between modules increases.
 At some point references become brittle, as any mutation will switch the module that a call triggers.
 In ongoing work, we are investigating the wide variations in scalability of different metrics for measuring the similarity between tags.
 Substantial work will also need to be conducted by the community in order to develop more scalable representations for tag-based naming.
+For example, insights from the indirect referencing mechanisms of artificial biochemical networks and enzyme genetic programming systems may prove to be informative in developing new tag representations \citep{lones_artificial_2014,lones_biochemical_2013,lones_modelling_2004}.

+Evolved programs are often more challenging to read and understand than programs written by human developers.
+In our experience, evolved programs that make use of tag-based regulation were substantially more difficult to read and interpret by hand than evolved programs that do not use tag-based regulation.
+We found that visualizations of tag-based regulatory networks and program execution traces (\textit{e.g.}, Figures \ref{fig:signal-counting-example-networks} and \ref{fig:boolean-calc-prefix-example-networks}) greatly improved our ability to understand how a given evolved program worked.
+As we scale up tag-based regulation, the development of interactive visualizations will become increasingly important for understanding evolved programs that use tag-based regulation.